Siam-Nurnabi/baymax/README.md

 # Patient Management System

-Individual doctor will have information whenever a patient come again.
-Patient do not have to bring previous history record.
-Rather all of the previous record will be stored.
+Doctor will store patient specific information.So whenever a patient come again,patient won't have to bring previous history record.
+Rather all of previous record will be available to the doctor.

 The Web-based Patient Management System will attempt to automate and replace the traditional paper based approach for patient management and tracking .
 The paper based approach is quite tedious and it results in a lot of time wastage.